nyurik/sqlite-hashes/README.md

 ### Scalar functions

 There are two types of scalar functions, e.g. `sha256(...)` and `sha256_hex(...)`.
 The first one returns a blob, and the second one returns a hex string.
 All functions can hash text and blob values, but will raise an error on other types.
 Functions support any number of arguments, e.g. `sha256(a, b, c, ...)`, hashing them in order.
 All `NULL` values will be ignored.
 If all function parameters are `NULL`, the result is `NULL`.
-You may include an empty string param to force a non-NULL value, e.g. `sha256(a, b, c, '')`.
+You may include an empty string param to always get a non-NULL value, e.g. `sha256(a, b, c, '')`.

 ```rust
 use sqlite_hashes::{register_hash_functions, rusqlite::Connection};